Shoreview Grand Opening

 While Ramsey County is funding the construction, volunteers on a Capital Campaign Committee are working with the Friends of the Ramsey County Libraries to raise $250,000 through tax-deductible donations to add some additional resources and special touches.
 Museum-quality educational equipment for children, interactive technology for teens and adults, additions to the lending collection, furnishings, a media lab, art and other amenities will enhance the library experience for patrons of all ages.

-You can make a tax deductible donation online by clicking this link, then clicking the DONATE button, and selecting “Shoreview” for your credit card donation.
+You can make a tax deductible donation online by clicking this linkopens a new window, then clicking the DONATE button, and selecting “Shoreview” for your credit card donation.
 Checks can be mailed to “Friends of RCL” at 4570 N. Victoria Street, Shoreview, MN 55126.
 Please include “Shoreview Library” on the memo line.
 For more information, contact Sue Gehrz at 651-486-2213.

 Recognition of gifts begins at just $35.